rosflight/rosflight_firmware/docs/developer-guide/building-flashing.md

 Then put the board in bootloader mode (short the boot pins while cycling power) and type `make flash`

-## Building and Running Unit Tests
+## Building and running unit tests

 Contributions will need to pass our continuous integration unit tests before merging.
 To test your contributions against these tests, you'll first need to install Eigen and gtest